-- i) Tofu-seisei (Research Bulletin): This bulletin summarizes the results of the Museum's investigative research efforts (published annually) - ii) Asiage (Visual guide): A guide providing information on Cultural Exchange Exhibition (permanent exhibition) in an accessible format - iii) Asiage (Quarterly magazine): An information magazine focusing on the Cultural Exchange Exhibition and special exhibitions (released quarterly) - iv) Picture Book Series: The Museum produces original picture books for children about Japanese history format to encourage understanding and familiarity.
+- Tofu-seisei (Research Bulletin): This bulletin summarizes the results of the Museum's investigative research efforts (published annually) - ii) Asiage (Quarterly magazine): An information magazine focusing on the Cultural Exchange Exhibition and special exhibitions (released quarterly) - iii) Picture Book Series: The Museum produces original picture books for children about Japanese history to encourage understanding and familiarity.

-- 1994: The Agency for Cultural affairs (ACA) organized the "committee to investigate the establishment of a new concept-based museum (the Committee)". - 1996: ACA decided the new museum should be established as the Kyushu National Museum (provisional title) in Dazaifu, Fukuoka.
-1997: The Committee drew up the "basic framework for Kyushu National Mu- - 1997: The Committee drew up the "basic framework for Kyushu National Museum (provisional title)".
-1999: The Committee made the "basic plan for Kyushu National Museum (provi- - sional title).

-2000: ACA, Fukuoka Prefecture, and the Kyushu National Museum Promotion - Foundation (the Foundation) jointly formulated the "basic construction design" for the Museum. - The ACA and Fukuoka Prefecture jointly organized "experts conference for the establishment of Kyushu National Museum (provisional title)" developed the "permanent exhibition plan". - 2001: ACA, Fukuoka Prefecture and the Foundation jointly completed the "basic exhibition design". - The Independent Administrative Institution National Museum (the National Museum) established the "preparatory office for the establishment of the Kyushu National Museum". - 2002: ACA, Fukuoka Prefecture and the Foundation jointly launched the "construction works (the first year of a three-year plan)". - 2003: The National Museum and Fukuoka Prefecture launched the "preparation of the exhibitions (the first year of a two-year plan". - 2004: ACA, Fukuoka Prefecture and the Foundation completed the "construction works".
+- 1994: The Agency for Cultural affairs (ACA) organized the "committee to investigate the establishment of a new concept-based museum (the Committee)" - 1996: ACA decided the new museum should be established as the Kyushu National Museum (provisional title) in Dazaifu, Fukuoka. - 1997: The Committee drew up the "basic framework for Kyushu National Museum (provisional title)' - 1999: The Committee made the "basic plan for Kyushu National Museum (provisional title)' - 2000: ACA, Fukuoka Prefecture, and the Kyushu National Museum Promotion Foundation (the Foundation) jointly formulated the "basic construction design" for the Museum. - The ACA and Fukuoka Prefecture jointly organized "experts conference for the establishment of Kyushu National Museum (provisional title)" developed the "permanent exhibition plan" - 2001: ACA, Fukuoka Prefecture and the Foundation jointly completed the "basic exhibition design" - The Independent Administrative Institution National Museum (the National Museum) established the "preparatory office for the establishment of the Kyushu National Museum" - 2002: ACA, Fukuoka Prefecture and the Foundation jointly launched the "construction works (the first year of a three-year plan)". - 2003: The National Museum and Fukuoka Prefecture launched the "preparation of the exhibitions (the first year of a two-year plan" - 2004: ACA, Fukuoka Prefecture and the Foundation completed the "construction

-- ACA, the National Museum and Fukuoka Prefecture officially named the Museum as "Kyushu National Museum". - 2005: The National Museum and Fukuoka Prefecture completed the "preparation of the exhibitions". - The National Museum formally established the Kyushu National Museum.
-Kyushu National Museum opened to the public on 16 October.
-2007: The Kyushu National Museum was merged into the IAI National Institutes - for Cultural Heritage (NICH).

-2008: Japan-China-ROK Trilateral Summit Meeting was held at the Kyushu Na- - tional Museum. - 2012: Kyushu National Museum welcomed its 10 millionth visitor.
-2015: 10th anniversary
+- ACA, the National Museum and Fukuoka Prefecture officially named the Museum as "Kvushu National Museum" - 2005: The National Museum and Fukuoka Prefecture completed the "preparation of the exhibitions" - The National Museum formally established the Kyushu National Museum.
+Kyushu National Museum opened to the public on 16 October 2007: The Kyushu National Museum was merged into the IAI National Institutes - for Cultural Heritage (NICH).
+2008: Japan-China-ROK Trilateral Summit Meeting was held at the Kyushu National Museum. - 2012: Kyushu National Museum welcomed its 10 millionth visitor. - 2015: 10th anniversary